UNDP in Moldova

 What we do

 Jointly with UN Women and OHCHR, UNDP engaged civil society and legislators in a comprehensive advocacy campaign, leading to the adoption of the ground-breaking law on Gender Equality in April 2016, including 40 percent gender quota in the Cabinet and on the political parties’ candidate lists.
-Proving its efficiency, engagement of civil society in wide advocacy campaign will continue in the future.
 With UNDP support, first shelter for domestic violence survivors was opened in the Transnistrian region, providing specialized services for women from the region.

 Absolute poverty rate (2015)